google/WebFundamentals/src/content/en/fundamentals/performance/audit/index.md

 ## If you only have 30 minutes...

-[Lighthouse](/web/tools/lighthouse/) is probably still the best place to start, but with a little more time you can also record results from other tools.
-Make sure to test your website as a first-time user sees it.
-Open the site an Incognito (Private) Window, or use browser tools to disable caching and clear storage.
-That ensures every asset is retrieved from the network and not from a local cache, so you get an accurate picture of first-load performance.
+[Lighthouse](/web/tools/lighthouse/) is probably still the best place to start, but with a little more time you can also record results from other tools:

 * [Chrome DevTools Security panel](/web/tools/chrome-devtools/security): HTTPS usage.
 * [Chrome DevTools Network